ionos-cloud/terraform-provider-ionoscloud/docs/resources/vpn_ipsec_gateway.md

 ## Argument reference

 * `name` - (Required)[string] The name of the IPSec Gateway.
-* `location` - (Optional)[string] The location of the IPSec Gateway.
+* `location` - (Required)[string] The location of the IPSec Gateway.
 Supported locations: de/fra, de/txl, es/vit,
-  gb/lhr, us/ewr, us/las, us/mci, fr/par
+  gb/bhx, gb/lhr, us/ewr, us/las, us/mci, fr/par.
 * `gateway_ip` - (Required)[string] Public IP address to be assigned to the gateway.
 Note: This must be an IP address in the same datacenter as the connections.
 * `description` - (Optional)[string] The human-readable description of the IPSec Gateway.